 It’s flexible enough to accommodate pescatarians, vegetarians, and vegans.
 There is a separate Facebook group for vegan/vegetarian participants.

 I like the initial results

-The first week, going no carbs cold turkey, was hard.
+The first week of E2M training, going no carbs, no processed sugar cold turkey, was hard.
 I was a little naive.
 I thought I was in decent shape, especially for cardio.
 Pulling carbs took me down a notch.
 Or three.
 But I also have lost 10 pounds and can see some increased muscle definition in my upper body where I’ve always struggled to sustain any results.

 I like the cheat meal